fswalker/elm-workshop-slides/PITCHME.md

 ##### Union Types - summary

 * example of algebraic data structure
-* multiple cases for union type allowed
+* can have multiple cases
 * one case may wrap many data structures
 * Elm's *case* expression